m4dh4t/dai-lab-http-infrastructure/README.md

 Step 2: Docker compose
 ----------------------

-To allow for an easier deployment of the static Web site, we decided to use Docker compose.
+To allow for an easier deployment of the static Web site, we used Docker compose.
 We added a `docker-compose.yml` file in the root directory of the repository to start the static Web site.
 We used the `build` instruction to build the image from the `web` directory and the `ports` instruction to map the port 80 of the container to the port 8080 of the host.

 To test the Docker compose file, we used the `docker-compose up` command to start the container and verified that the static Web site was accessible from the host.
 We also modified the static web site to verify that the changes were taken into account when rebuilding the image using `docker-compose build`.